chesslablab/react-board/README.md

 ];
 ```

-Also you may want to display the chess opening that is being played at a certain point in which case the `OpeningTable` component can be helpful.
+The `OpeningTable` component can be helpful to display the chess opening that is being played at a certain point.

-- `stateOpeningTable` represents the state of the chess opening table.
+- `stateOpeningTable` represents the state of the component.

+An array of FEN strings representing the history of moves is passed as a prop to the `stateOpeningTable` parameter.
+The `opening` key-value pair, which is a JSON object with information about the chess opening, also needs to be passed.

 ```js
 import {